ml-jku/plstm/README.md

 ## Configuration

-All layers within pLSTM can be configured using `plstm.config` by way of the `compoconf` library.
+All layers within pLSTM can be configured using the config classes in `plstm.config` composed by way of `compoconf` library.

 ## Framework Implementations